higgsbi/normalc/README.md

-# New C Standard Library
+# Normalc

 ## Build

-The standard library is only available as a static library To install, CMake 3.0 is a prerequisite.
+The normalc standard library is only available as a static library To install, CMake 3.0 is a prerequisite.

 ```bash